gabrielhilal/telefonia_br/README.md

 # Telefonia BR

 This gem does some tricks with [Brazilian Telephone Numbers](http://en.wikipedia.org/wiki/Telephone_numbers_in_Brazil).
 It validates telephone numbers based on its area code, bands of operation and the rules defined by [ANATEL](http://en.wikipedia.org/wiki/Brazilian_Agency_of_Telecommunications).
 The implementation of the ninth digit in Brazil has also been taken into account when developing this gem.

+API to illustrate its functionality: [http://telefonia-br.herokuapp.com?tel=(YY)XXXXXX](http://telefonia-br.herokuapp.com?tel=)

 ## Installation